mjbradvica/SimpleDomain/README.md

 - An IdentityUser class variant in integer, string, long, or Guid format with the same Aggregate Root behavior and interface constraints

+## Purpose

+Equality in dotnet is confusing and difficult to grasp if you are not aware of all the rules.
+ClearDomain is an attempt to remove the nuance and semantics around equality.

 ## Quick Start

 ### Most Important Rules